AdobeDocs/analytics.en/help/implement/home.md

 For your **website**, the following implementation methods are available:

 * **Web SDK extension**: The standardized and recommended method to implement Adobe Analytics for new customers.
-Install the **Adobe Experience Platform Web SDK extension** in Adobe Experience Platform Data Collection **Tags**, place an embed code (a Javascript loader tag) on each page, and send data to Adobe Experience Platform **Edge Network** in a format convenient to your organization.
-The Edge Network forwards incoming data to Adobe Analytics in the correct format.
-The Data Collection UI provides an interface to set variables and use custom JavaScript code when necessary.
+Add the **Adobe Experience Platform Web SDK extension** in Adobe Experience Platform Data Collection **Tags**, then place a loader tag on each page.
+The tag sends data to the Adobe Experience Platform **Edge Network**, which forwards that data to Adobe Analytics.
 ![Web SDK extension](./assets/websdk-extension-implementation.png)
 See [How to implement Adobe Analytics using the Adobe Experience Platform Web SDK extension.](./aep-edge/overview.md) for more information.

 * **Web SDK**: You can manually load the Web SDK libraries on your site if you do not want to use Adobe Experience Platform Data Collection.
 Reference the Web SDK library (`alloy.js`) on each page, and send the desired tracking calls to the Adobe Experience Platform **Edge Network** in a format convenient to your organization.
-The Edge Network forwards incoming data to Adobe Analytics in the correct format.
+The Edge Network forwards that data to Adobe Analytics.
 ![Web SDK](./assets/websdk-implementation.png)
 See [How to implement Adobe Analytics using the Adobe Experience Platform Web SDK](./aep-edge/overview.md) for more information.

-* **Analytics extension**: Install the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**.
-Place an embed code (a Javascript loader tag) on each page, and use the Adobe Analytics extension to determine how each variable is defined.
-The Data Collection UI provides an interface to set variables and use custom JavaScript code when necessary.
-Use this implementation method if you do want the convenience of Tags, but not want to use the Edge Network infrastructure.
+* **Analytics extension**: Add the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**, then place a loader tag on each page.
+The tag sends data directly to Adobe Analytics.
+Use this implementation method if you want the convenience of Tags, but do not want to use the Edge Network infrastructure.
 ![Adobe Analytics extension](./assets/analytics-extension-implementation.png)
 See [How to implement Adobe Analytics using the Analytics extension](launch/overview.md) for more information.

 * **Legacy JavaScript**: The historical manual method to implement Adobe Analytics.
-Reference the AppMeasurement library (`AppMeasurement.js`) on each page and then outline variables and settings used in an implementation.
+Reference the AppMeasurement library (`AppMeasurement.js`) on each page, then set variables and settings in JavaScript.
-![How to implement Adobe Analytics using Legacy JavaScript](./assets/appmeasurement-implementation.png) This implementation method can be useful for implementations using custom code and is still recommended for implementation types not offered elsewhere, such as for [AMP pages](other/amp.md).
+![How to implement Adobe Analytics using Legacy JavaScript](./assets/appmeasurement-implementation.png) This implementation method can be useful for implementations using custom code and is ideal for implementation types not offered elsewhere, such as for [AMP pages](other/amp.md).

-The following decision flow might help you select an implementation method:
+The following decision flow can help you select an implementation method:

 ![A decision tree for selecting an implementation method, as described in this section.](./assets/decision-tree.png)

 >[!TIP]
 >
->Please contact Adobe for advice and best practices on which implementation to choose based on your current situation.
+>Contact your Adobe Account Team for advice and best practices on which implementation to choose based on your current situation.

 ## Mobile app implementation methods

 For your **mobile app**, the following implementation methods are available:

 * **Mobile SDK extension**: The standardized and recommended method to implement Adobe Analytics in your mobile app.
 Use dedicated libraries to easily send data to Adobe from within your mobile app.
-Install the **Adobe Experience Platform Mobile SDK extension** in Adobe Experience Platform Data Collection **Tags** and implement the correct code in your app to import libraries, register extensions and load the tag configuration.
-This sends data to Adobe Experience Platform **Edge Network** in a format convenient to your organization.
-Experience Edge forwards incoming data to Adobe Analytics in the correct format.
+Add the **Adobe Experience Platform Mobile SDK extension** in Adobe Experience Platform Data Collection **Tags**, then implement the Mobile SDK library in your app.
+You can use the SDK to import libraries, register extensions, and load the tag configuration.
+Send data to the Adobe Experience Platform **Edge Network**; Edge then forwards that data to Adobe Analytics.
 ![Mobile SDK extension](./assets/mobilesdk-extension.png)

     See [Implement Adobe Analytics using the Adobe Experience Platform Mobile SDK](../implement/aep-edge/mobile-sdk/overview.md) for more information.

-* **Analytics extension**: Install the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**, and implement the correct code in your application to import libraries, register extensions and load the tag configuration.
-Use the Analytics extension to determine how each variable is defined.
-Use this implementation method if you do want the convenience of Adobe Experience Platform Data Collection, but not want to use Adobe's Experience Platform Edge network infrastructure.
+* **Analytics extension**: Add the **Adobe Analytics extension** in Adobe Experience Platform Data Collection **Tags**, and implement the Mobile SDK library in your app.
+You can use the SDK to import libraries, register extensions, and load the tag configuration.
+This implementation method sends data directly to Adobe Analytics.
+It is recommended if you want the convenience of Adobe Experience Platform Data Collection, but do not want to use Adobe's Experience Platform Edge network infrastructure.
 ![Analytics extension](./assets/mobilesdk-analytics-extension.png)

     See [Implement Adobe Analytics using the Analytics extension](../implement/aep-edge/mobile-sdk/overview.md) for more information.